aouyar/aouyar.github.com/index.md

                 Memory Utilization, Disk Usage, Disk I/O, Network Interfaces, Network Connections, Processes and Threads, etc.
       prjpage: true
-    - name: pybackup
-      shortdesc: Python Module for Implementing Backup Scripts
-      longdesc: |
-                Backups scripts in _Python_, being developed as an alternative to backup task specific custom shell scripts.
-                Backup jobs are defined in a configuration file and different backup methods are implemented by plugins, that improve on error checking and reporting.
-      prjpage: true
-    - name: pg_manage
-      shortdesc: Backup / Recovery Scripts for PostgreSQL Database
-      longdesc: |
-                Scripts for automating automating backup and recovery tasks for PostgreSQL Database Server.
-The following tasks are implemented: sending archive logs to backup server, retrieval of archive logs from backup server, initialization of database, generation of hot backups with archive logging, recovery from hot backup, dump (export) and restore (import) of databases and initial synchronization of database servers for setting up replication.
-      prjpage: true
     - name: MAC-Telnet
       shortdesc: Telnet / SSH via MAC Address (Client and Server)
       longdesc: |